Commercial Driver Training Schools Driver Services

 - Surety Bond Schedule

 The following applications must be completed and mailed to the Secretary of State's office if applicable.
 All forms are available online.
 It is the school's responsibility to reapply each year.
 By law, school applications must be submitted at least 15 days prior to the expiration date of the license.
 Upon receipt of the documents, the Commercial Driver Training Section will contact you to schedule initial inspections of property and processing of applications.
-CDL Curriculum is required.
-For information regarding the CDL Curriculum, please call 847-981-7455.
+For more information please call 847-981-7455.

 - Agreement between Parties for Use of Vehicles by Commercial Driving Schools